ptrxyz/chemotion/client-vscode-remote-container/README.md

 # Usage

+> As of now, the script "createWorkspace.sh <someFolder>" will create a workspace for you in the folder specified.
+> This includes cloning the chemotion source repository and copying all files where they belong.
+> This should be an easier alternative to the steps below.

 **Step 1:** First, check out the Chemotion ELN source from the [GitHub Repo](https://github.com/ComPlat/chemotion_ELN).
 In the following `/workspace/chemotion` will be used as the target directory:

 ```